PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Download MySQL Installer from the official website
 C) Install MySQL Workbench
 D) Set up a root password
+**Answer:**
+**B) Download MySQL Installer from the official website**
+The MySQL Installer simplifies the setup process and provides a single tool for installing MySQL and related components.

 What setup type should you choose for a custom MySQL installation?